- General Trademark Questions

 To open in a new tab, click: In what color should you file your logo in the European Union?

 We understand you.
-It’s “catch 22” in a way: you can’t register a trademark until you begin sales but you can’t get in the Brand Registry until you have a registered a trademark.
+It’s “catch 22” in a way: in the US and Canada, you can’t register a trademark until you begin sales but you can’t get in the Brand Registry until you have a registered a trademark.
 On top of this, being an Amazon seller you need to be adaptable as you don’t know what products you will be selling next year.
 So what should you do?

 Let’s break this in the pieces: